-\$46.1 million at December 31, 2015 with an unfunded actuarial accrued liability of \$190.5 million, amortized as a level dollar amount and the amortization period is open and is 30 years.
+The deficit in the District's unrestricted net position decreased \$0.5 million to \$3.9 million.
+As mentioned above, the deficit in the unrestricted net position is the result of the District electing to fund its long-term liability related to postretirement health and life insurance as it comes due rather than when it is incurred.
 Although the liability increased by \$4.2 million to \$46.1 million at December 31, 2015, the overall deficit was reduced primarily by the increase in 2015 of \$3.9 million in surplus funds on hand over 2014's amount and the impact of implementing GASB Statement 68, Accounting and Financial Reporting for Pensions, at December 31, 2015.